validatedid/VIDchain-demo-v2/implementations/vidchain-agbar/vidchain-agbar-backend/README.md

 Then, the enpoint provided by ngrok tunneling your localhost service will be shown.

 In the main directory, create an _.env_ file copying _.env.example_ and update "BASE_URL" and "WS_URL" with your tunnel enpoint.
-These parameter must be updated with the enpoint where **vidchain-university-backend** can be found, i.e. the tunnel, for instance:
+These parameter must be updated with the enpoint where **vidchain-agbar-backend** can be found, i.e. the tunnel, for instance:

 ```
 BASE_URL=http://5k3ieae7ac7.ngrok.io/demo/agbarbackend